Contextual Explanation Networks: Case Studies

 \paragraph{The effect of noisy features.} In this experiment, we inject noise\footnote{We use Gaussian noise with zero mean and select variance for each signal-to-noise ratio level appropriately.} into the features $\Xv$ and ask {\LIME} and {\CEN} to fit explanations to the corrupted features.
-Note that after injecting noise, each data point has a noiseless representation $\Cv$ and noisy $\Xv$. {\LIME} constructs explanations by approximating the decision boundary of the baseline model trained to predict $\Yv$ from $\Cv$ features only. {\CEN} is trained to construct explanations given $\Cv$ and then make predictions by applying explanations to $\Xv$.
+Note that after injecting noise, each data point has a noiseless representation $\Cv$ and a noisy $\Xv$. {\LIME} constructs explanations by approximating the decision boundary of the baseline model trained to predict $\Yv$ from $\Cv$ features only. {\CEN} is trained to construct explanations given $\Cv$ and then make predictions by applying explanations to $\Xv$.
 The predictive performance of the produced explanations on noisy features is given on Figure~\ref{fig:signal-to-noise}.
-Since baselines take only $\Cv$ as inputs, their performance stays the same and, regardless of the noise level, {\LIME} ``successfully'' overfits explanations---it is able to almost perfectly approximate the decision boundary of the baselines essentially using pure noise.
-On the other hand, performance of {\CEN} gets worse with the increasing noise level indicating that the model fails to learn when the selected interpretable representation is of low quality.
+Since baselines take only $\Cv$ as inputs, their performance stays the same (dashed line) Regardless of the noise level, {\LIME} ``successfully'' overfits explanations---it is able to almost perfectly approximate the decision boundary of the baselines essentially using pure noise.
+On the other hand, performance of {\CEN} degenerates with the increasing noise level indicating that the model fails to learn when the selected interpretable representation is of very low quality.

-\paragraph{The effect of feature selection.} Here, we use the same setup, but instead of injecting noise into $\Xv$, we construct $\Xv$ by randomly subsampling a set of dimensions.\footnote{Subsampling dimensions from $\Xv$ is done to resemble human subjectivity in selecting semantically meaningful features for model interpretation.} Figure~\ref{fig:incomplete-features} demonstrates the result.
-While performance of {\CENs} degrades proportionally to the size of $\Xv$ (\ie, less informative features imply worse performance for \CEN), we see that, again, {\LIME} is able to fit explanations to the decision boundary of the original models despite the loss of information in the interpretable features $\Xv$.
+\paragraph{The effect of feature selection.} Using the same setup, instead of injecting noise into $\Xv$, we construct $\Xv$ by randomly subsampling a set of dimensions.\footnote{Subsampling dimensions from $\Xv$ is done to resemble human subjectivity in selecting semantically meaningful features for model interpretation.} Figure~\ref{fig:incomplete-features} demonstrates that while performance of {\CENs} degrades proportionally to the size of $\Xv$ (\ie, less informative features imply worse performance for \CEN), we see that, again, {\LIME} is again able to perfectly fit explanations to the decision boundary of the original models, despite the loss of information in the interpretable features $\Xv$.